giladghgh/FTL-Faster-Than-Light/README.md

-# FTL: Faster Than Light
+# FTL: Faster Than Light visualised
 Inspired by the defunct [FLT-AV mod](https://github.com/Niels-NTG/FTLAV), which I tried and failed to get working myself, I painstakingly recorded game data for a single run.

 The run itself was dicey; I barely made any use of augmentations, an embarrassing number of ships escaped, I hit 1 HP twice, and I died on almost-immediate contact with the flagship's first barrage.
 Hopefully the visuals distract from this glaring incompetence.